-The UK NSC recommendation on Group B Streptococcus screening in pregnancy
+The UK NSC recommendation on Group B Streptococcus screening in pregnancy (currently in consultation)

 Find general information about population health screening.